yeager-j/api.nuzlocke.gg/ENGINEERING.md

 ## 4. Rejected Solutions

-### 4.1 Individual JSON Files for Each Pokemon (Not Version-Specific)
+### 4.1 Individual JSON Files for Each Pokémon (Not Version-Specific)

-**Approach:** Store each Pokemon in a single JSON file with all version data.
+**Approach:** Store each Pokémon in a single JSON file with all version data.

 **Pros:**
 - Simple, well-organized structure
-- Easy to update individual Pokemon
+- Easy to update individual Pokémon
 - Works with standard file systems

 **Cons:**